AfnanAliMLEng/coretech-ai-ml-internship/Task_05_Classification/README.md

 - It handles complex relationships in the data effectively.
 - It achieved the best overall performance on the test dataset.

-### Conclusion

-After comparing Logistic Regression, Decision Tree, and Random Forest, the Random Forest Classifier was selected as the final model due to its superior accuracy and overall classification performance.
-Therefore, it is the most suitable model for predicting client project status in this dataset.
+## Files Included
+- classification_task.ipynb
+- confusion_matrix_heatmap.png
+- README.md
+- CoreTech_Project_Status.csv

+## Author
+Afnan Ali
+CoreTech AI/ML Internship

+## Short Analysis
+Three classification models were trained to predict project status: Logistic Regression, Decision Tree, and Random Forest.
+Performance was evaluated using Accuracy Score, Confusion Matrix, and Classification Report.
+Random Forest achieved the highest accuracy and showed fewer misclassifications in the confusion matrix.
+Therefore, Random Forest was selected as the best model because it combines multiple decision trees and generally provides better generalization on unseen data.

 with open("README.md", "w") as f: